boboflofo/Portfolio/README.md

 * Fork over project from [github](https://github.com/boboflofo/Portfolio.git)
 * This is the [link](https://boboflofo.github.io/Portfolio/) to GitHub pages
-* Open git bash and clone directly from forked repo
+* Open git bash and clone directly from forked repo using git clone
 * Open directly in a code editor such as VScode